guyfridge/Infra-Optimization/README.md

 terraform apply
 ```
 ## Create a new user with permissions to create, list, get, update, and delete pods
-1. a.
-Go to your google cloud account
+1. Go to your google cloud account
-   b. navigate to you project
+2. navigate to you project
-   c.
-Click 'IAM Admin' from main menu
+3. Click 'IAM Admin' from main menu
-   d.
-Click the user associated with your master VM
+4. Click the user associated with your master VM
-   e.
-Click 'Edit principal'
+5. Click 'Edit principal'
-   f.
-Change role to 'Kubernetes Engine Admin'
+6. Change role to 'Kubernetes Engine Admin'
-   g.
-Click save
+7. Click save
-3. Go back to your VM.
+8. Go back to your VM.
 Create a ClusterRole YAML file that grants permissions to create, list, get, update, and delete pods across all namespaces
 `vi pod-management-clusterRole.yaml`
 ```
 apiVersion: rbac.authorization.k8s.io/v1